Most technology companies don't have a sales problem.

 Eliminate key-person dependency — build a system that survives individual departures.

-Portfolio differentiation — a GTM capability your competitors cannot offer at pitch.
+Competitive moat — a GTM capability your competitors cannot replicate quickly.

 Who we work with —